Guide to ISAs: allowances and rules explained

 To open an ISA, you need to be a UK resident for tax purposes and aged 16 or over.
 For some ISAs, you may need to be 18 or over.

 For each tax year, there’s a limit to the amount you can deposit into your ISA – this is your annual allowance.
-The allowance for the 2015/2016 tax year is £15,240, which you can invest in a cash ISA, an investment ISA or a combination of the two.
+The allowance for the 2017/2018 tax year is £20,000, which you can invest in a cash ISA, an investment ISA, an innovative finance ISA, or a combination of the three.

 Tax-free interest every year